collamaf/SimDaVinci/README_DaVinci.md

 - Deep Cleaning of scoring, root file, PrimAction etc
 - Now primary particle position in GaSet 2/3 is based on "Source" volume in DetConst
 - Still need to clean OutFIleName creation in main

+2019.01.17 by collamaf
+- Cleaned OutFileName generation in main
+- Fixed InPterPrimPart (was same as SourcePart)
+- Updated readme about scoring

 ## TO DO's